tada/pljava/src/site/markdown/install/prepg92.md

 interactive session to change anything.

 To escape that behavior, there is one more very simple configuration variable, `pljava.enable`.
-If it is `false`, `LOAD`ing PL/Java will always stop early and allow you to set other variables before setting `pljava.enable` to `true`.
+If it is `off`, `LOAD`ing PL/Java will always stop early and allow you to set other variables before setting `pljava.enable` to `on`.

-To answer the hen-and-egg question of how to set `pljava.enable` to `false` before loading the module, it defaults to `false` on PostgreSQL releases earlier than 9.2, so you will always have the chance to test your settings interactively (and you will always have to set it explicitly `true` when you are ready).
+To answer the hen-and-egg question of how to set `pljava.enable` to `off` before loading the module, it _defaults_ to `off` on PostgreSQL releases earlier than 9.2, so you will always have the chance to test your settings interactively (and you will always have to set it explicitly `on` when you are ready).

-If it is already `true` because of an earlier configuration saved in `postgresql.conf`, it will be recognized in your interactive session and you can set it `false` as needed.
+If it is already `on` because of an earlier configuration saved in `postgresql.conf`, it will be recognized in your interactive session and you can set it `off` as needed.

-On later PostgreSQL releases with no such complications, it defaults to `true` and can be ignored.
+On later PostgreSQL releases with no such complications, it defaults to `on` and can be ignored.